-Summary of accreditation 2022: Substantially Met 2023: Substantially Met status --
+Summary of accreditation status 2023: Substantially Met 2024: Substantially Met

-Cond Condition: 2023 Status: 11 Develop an overarching framework for monitoring and evaluation, which includes all training and educational processes as well as program and graduate outcomes.
-(Standard 6.1, 6.2 and 6.3) 2023 Progressing 12 Establish methods to seek confidential feedback from individual supervisors of training, across the surgical specialties, to contribute to the monitoring and development of the training program.
+Condition: Year to be met: 2024 Status: 12 Establish methods to seek confidential feedback from individual supervisors of training, across the surgical specialties, to contribute to the monitoring and development of the training program.
 (Standard 6.1.2) 2022 Progressing 13 Develop and implement completely confidential and safe processes for obtaining-and acting on-regular, systematic feedback from trainees on the quality of supervision, training and clinical experience.
 (Standard 6.1.3 and 8.1.3) 2022 Progressing 14 Develop formal consultation methods and regularly collect feedback on the surgical training program from non-surgical health professionals, healthcare administrators and consumer and community representatives.
 (Standard 6.2.3) 2022 Progressing 15 Report the results of monitoring and evaluation through governance and administrative structures, and to external stakeholders.
 It will be important to ensure that results are made available to all those who provided feedback.
-(Standard 6.3) 2023 Progressing
+(Standard 6.3) 2023 Progressing 21 Demonstrate systematic processes for monitoring and evaluation across all specialties of the Reconciliation Action Plan, the Building Respect, Improving Patient Safety (BRIPS) action plan, the diversity and inclusion plan, and the Rural Health Equity Strategic Action Plan.
+(Standard 6.1 and 6.2) 2025 New Condition added in 2024